Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/subscriptions/README.md

 All major Subscription Solution Providers offer integration points to manage payments with external payment processors.
 And the integration solution proposed below should work universal across any subscription provider.

-We also support [Kill Bill](https://killbill.io/) (an open source subscription solution provider) via a direct Plugin.

 ### Use cases supported

 * User flow 1 - User selects a plan followed by selecting the payment method and adding the payment method details to make the payment and start subscription.&#x20;